 How Do You Teach Preschoolers & Younger Kids At Home?

-Whether you are a seasoned homeschool mom, or if you are teaching your children at home for the first time, you know it’s not an easy feat.
-A HUGE issue so many homeschool moms face when teaching their kids is engagement.
+Whether you are a seasoned homeschool mom or if you are teaching your children at home for the first time, you know it’s not an easy feat.

 How Do You Teach A Distracted Child?

-Often, teaching younger students can often feel like stapling jello to a wall.
-Honestly, this can be true whether your child is in preschool or high school.
+Teaching younger students can often feel like stapling jello to a wall.
+And to be honest, this is often true whether your child is in preschool or high school.

 How do you engage children in learning?

 In this episode, I will offer some reasons why younger children and even older students hate learning.
 I’ll tell you what you can do to change that in your homeschool.

 I specifically discuss one simple strategy that I use to engage my 6 year-old son in learning.
 (Hint… I use it with my older children as well as myself.
 It works for all people as a strategy to help us all overcome the obstacle of having to do that which we really don’t want to do.)

 Whether you have a preschooler or a high schooler, the general principle behind this technique can be implemented for all learners.